 However, there are a few different types of slow cookers, including stock pots and traditional slow cookers.
 Each has own advantages and disadvantages for making bone broth, so review some of the top rated of each type after looking through our buying guide.

 Self-cook is one of the most important features to look out for in your new slow cooker, especially for bone broth.
-It allows you to program the machine to simmer the bone broth slowly throughout the day while you go about your business.
+It lets you program the machine to simmer the bone broth slowly throughout the day while you go about your business.
 Make sure there is some sort of safety mechanism or automatic shut off on your slow cooker though, as leaving it alone could be dangerous.

 Along the lines of safety and programmable features, your slow cooker should also have temperature controls.
 These should be easy to use and comprehensive.
 You want as many heat settings as possible so that you can cook your broth at the perfect temperature.
 Your slow cooker should also have a “keep warm” function so you can keep your broth simmering as you serve and eat it.
 No body wants the last bowl of cold stew!